doriszmr/scATD/readme.md

 ## Comparison Experiments with Other Models

 ```
+IF YOU ARE NOT THE REVIEWER:
-We are currently undergoing peer review, so the code related to this part has not been made available.
+We are currently undergoing peer review, so the experiment setting related to this part has not been made available.
 Please contact the author if needed.
+IF YOU ARE THE REVIEWER:
+Please see supplementary methods for details.
 ```